Matt Birk

-Matthew Robert Birk (born July 23, 1976) is a former American football center who played in the National Football League (NFL) for 14 seasons.
-He spent most of his professional career playing for the Minnesota Vikings.
-He was the Republican nominee for Lieutenant Governor of Minnesota running alongside Scott Jensen in the 2022 Minnesota gubernatorial election.
+Matthew Robert Birk (born July 23, 1976) is an American former professional football player who was a center for 14 seasons in the National Football League (NFL), primarily for the Minnesota Vikings.

-Born and raised in Saint Paul, Minnesota, Birk played college football at Harvard University.
-He graduated from Harvard with a degree in economics and entered the 1998 NFL Draft.
-He was drafted towards the end of the draft by the Minnesota Vikings.
-He spent his first two seasons with the Vikings as a backup offensive lineman.
-He became the starting center in 2000 and went on to be selected to six Pro Bowls and two All-Pro second-teams during his career with the Vikings.
-As a free agent following the 2008 season, Birk left the Vikings and joined the Baltimore Ravens.
+Born and raised in Saint Paul, Minnesota, Birk played college football for the Harvard Crimson and was selected in the sixth round of the 1998 NFL draft by the Minnesota Vikings.
+He spent his first two seasons as a backup offensive lineman.
+He became the starting center in 2000 and went on to be selected to six Pro Bowls and two All-Pro first teams during his career.
+As a free agent following the 2008 season, Birk joined the Baltimore Ravens.
 After the Ravens won Super Bowl XLVII, Birk retired from the NFL.
-In 2011 he was awarded the Walter Payton NFL Man of the Year Award.
+In 2011, he was awarded the Walter Payton NFL Man of the Year Award.

 Following his retirement in 2012, Birk returned to Minnesota.
-He started a Catholic school in Burnsville, Minnesota in 2019.
-Active in anti-abortion causes and local Republican politics, Birk joined Jensen's gubernatorial candidacy in March 2022.
+He started a Catholic school in Burnsville in 2019.
+Active in pro-life causes and local Republican politics, Birk joined Scott Jensen's gubernatorial candidacy in March 2022.
 Jensen and Birk faced incumbents Tim Walz and Peggy Flanagan in the general election and lost the race.

-Early career
+Early life and college

 Birk attended Cretin-Derham Hall High School in St. Paul, Minnesota, and was a letterman and standout in football, basketball, and track and field.
 He was an All-St. Paul Conference honoree, an Academic All-State honoree, and an All-State honoree in both football and basketball.
 Birk graduated from Cretin-Derham in 1994.

 Birk attended Harvard University to play college football for the Harvard Crimson.
 He attained All-Ivy League, All-New England and Division I-AA All-Eastern College Athletic Conference first-team football honors.
 Birk graduated from Harvard University in 1998 with a degree in economics.